In an age of busy schedules and technology, sometimes people just need an outlet to escape reality.

-LARPing "is a cross between a murder mystery and video game," said Aaron Cervasio, head of logistics at Immortal Unbound L.L.C., which runs the postapocalyptic, superhero LARP group Oblivion, in Tabernacle, N.J.
+"[LARPing] is a cross between a murder mystery and video game," said Aaron Cervasio, head of logistics at Immortal Unbound, L.L.C., which runs the post-apocalyptic, superhero LARP group called Oblivion in Tabernacle, N.J.
 "Different games have different rules and stories that you can get enraptured in."

-Cervasio, a video-game fan and an involved LARP member since he was 16, said that people might be surprised to see who actually participates in these games.
+Cervasio, a video game fan and an involved LARP member since he was 16, said that people might be surprised to see who actually participate in these games.

 "There's always been that stigma of being a socially awkward, unattractive person that doesn't have a job and lives in the mother's basement," Cervasio said.
 "LARPers have lives; they just have a hobby that not everyone shares."

 "I think the producers have a really positive approach; they are geeks, too," Clapper said.
-"But in the show, [the contestants] are being themselves, and as a LARPer, you portray a character," said Clapper, who often plays with a New Jersey-based group called Seventh Kingdom.
+"But in the show, [the contestants] are being themselves and as a LARPer, you portray a character," said Clapper, who frequently plays with a New Jersey-based group called Seventh Kingdom.

 Players get to develop a character and personality based on the game.
 They can grow in levels, become more powerful – and the possibilities are endless.
 There is a general direction for the story of the game, but most participation is improvisational.

 One of the first big LARP groups formed in the United States is NERO LARP.
-Started in 1988 by Ford Ivey in Boston, NERO LARP is a medieval-fantasy group with more than 45 chapters, according to the group's website.
+Started in 1988 by Ford Ivey in Boston, Mass., NERO LARP is a medieval-fantasy group that currently has over 45 chapters, according to the group's website.

 Cervasio said some LARPs require a member fee, depending on how involved the LARP may be.
 Players can spend more money on costumes and weapons if they choose, but the average LARP fee can cost anywhere from $20 to $50 a game.